St. Matthias Episcopal Church, Waukesha

 Worship Bulletins

-All services normally include the Holy Eucharist, also known as Communion or the Mass.
+All services normally include the Holy Eucharist, also known as Communion.
 Baptized Christians of any age and denomination are welcome to receive.
 Children are welcome in all services.

 5PM Saturday

 From Labor Day to Memorial Day.
-A combination of Evening Prayer and the Holy Eucharist in modern English with Music.
+Normally a celebration of Holy Eucharist in modern English according to the Episcopal Rite.

 8AM Sunday